 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Altermane were recorded, including Aldreman, Alderman, Elderman, Aelderman and others.

-Early Notables of the Altermane family (pre 1700)
+Early Notables of the Altermane family

-More information is included under the topic Early Altermane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Altermane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Altermane family